marcuswangweihow/FBDD/Frag_to_lead_4MZI/1ns_Preliminary Results/Readme.md

 **NOTE THAT MOST OF THE README IN THIS DIRECTORY AND SUBDIRECTORIES ARE PLACEHOLDERS FOR THE UPCOMING RESULTS**

 This folder contains the preliminary/test results from the pipeline such as energy, temperature and bias plots, as well as post-processing plots (eg. occupancy maps) for a 1ns production run.

 The preliminary outputs from Gromacs for energy minimization, NVT equilibration, NPT equilibration and the short 100ps production run to show pipeline/workflow functionality can be found in ([1ns_pipeline_test](1ns_pipeline_test/)).

+Occupancy maps for the individual probes per-window and for the full trajectory can be found in ([occupancy_maps](occupancy_maps/))

 Representative snapshots and MDpocket analysis can be found in ([representative_snapshots](representative_snapshots/)) and ([mdpocket_figures](mdpocket_figures/)) respectively within this directory.